DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You may also wish to read [detailed guidance about fee-paying and salaried courses and qualified teacher status](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#train).

-#### Choosing a subject to teach and making your application

-The subject you apply to teach must usually be the same, or closely related to, the subject you studied at university.

 #### Apply for your training place, then apply for your visa